JosephTLyons/Resume/README.md

 ## Work Experience

+*Zed Industries* \
+User Ops Specialist | September 2022 - Current

 *SYSCON International, Inc.* \
-Software Engineer II | September 2019 - Present
+Software Engineer II | September 2019 - September 2022
-- Use Python, and the Django framework, to aid in the development of the PlantStar 4.0 web application
+- Used Python, and the Django framework, to aid in the development of the PlantStar 4.0 web application
-- Work on a multitude of tasks, which span from implementing core system functionality to writing / modifying scripts used for task automation
+- Worked on a multitude of tasks, which spanned from implementing core system functionality to writing / modifying scripts used for task automation
-- Design and build tools to aid in the deployment of our product
+- Designed and build tools to aid in the deployment of our product
-- Create and maintain open-source python libraries
+- Createed and maintained open-source python libraries
-- Occasionally works on minor frontend tasks using JavaScript, JQuery, and Django Template HTML

-*Various Companies* \
-Audio Software Beta Tester | 2011 - Present
-- Thoroughly and rigorously test Digital Audio Workstation plug-ins for many different audio developers

 *LivestockCity* \
 Remote iOS Developer Intern | July 2019 - September 2019